-(scene written specifically for Michael Douglas)

-'Ant Man'

-Dramatic Irony

-is irony that is inherent in dialogue or action and is understood by the reader/audience but isn't grasped by the characters in the film.
-Or the irony occurring when the implications of a situation, speech, etc. are understood by the reader/audience but not by the characters in the film or refers to a situation where the reader/audience has information that the characters don't.
-This normally leads to misunderstandings for the characters, while the reader waits for the truth to be revealed.
+(scene written specifically for Michael Douglas) 'Ant Man' Dramatic Irony is irony that is inherent in Dialogue or Action and is understood by the reader/audience but not grasped by the characters in the film.
+Or the irony occurring when the implications of a situation, speech, etc. are understood by the reader/audience but not by the characters in the film or refers to a situation where the reader/audience has information that the characters do not have.
+This generally leads to misunderstandings for the characters, while the reader waits for the truth to be revealed.
 Dramatic irony achieves suspense by giving the audience information, often awareness of a threat, that a character they are watching does not have.

-Examples Of Dramatic Irony In Film:

-- ✓ In 'There's Something About Mary' Police questionTed about a murder, but he thinks he's being questioned about picking up a hitchhiker. - ✓ In 'Toy Story' Buzz thinks he's a space ranger while the audience knows he's a toy. - ✓ In 'The Incredibles' Mr. Incredible (a superhero) gets sued for saving a person attempting suicide.
-He also goes through a midlife crisis in the movie. - ✓ In 'Groundhog Day' the audience and Phil know Groundhog Day is repeating but the other people do not know this. - ✓ 'A Beautiful Mind' a schizophrenic genius whose mind is both his greatest asset and his greatest enemy.
+Examples of Dramatic Irony in Film: - ✓ In 'There's Something About Mary' Ted is questioned by police about a murder, but he thinks he's being questioned about picking up a hitchhiker. - ✓ In 'Toy Story' Buzz thinks he's a space ranger while the audience knows he's a toy. - ✓ In 'The Incredibles' Mr. Incredible (a superhero) gets sued for saving a person attempting suicide.
+He also goes through a midlife crisis in the movie. - ✓ In 'Frozen' Anna is the one character without a symbolic frozen heart, as she never hides her true feelings and is emotionally open.
+However, in an ironic twist, she has the "frozen heart" that the opening song warns the audience about. - ✓ In 'Groundhog Day' the audience and Phil know Groundhog Day is repeating but the other people do not know this. - ✓ 'A Beautiful Mind' The story of a schizophrenic genius.
+His mind was both his greatest as set and his greatest enemy.
 Irony - ✓ 'The Lord of the Rings' The fate of the world rest in the hands of the smallest the meekest of creatures.
-Irony! - ✓ Training Day' A top narcotics cop turns out to be the biggest crook of all.
+Irony! - ✓ 'Training Day' A top narcotics cop turns out to be the biggest crook of all.
 Irony. - ✓ 'Monsters Ball' A woman falls in love with a man, not realizing he's responsible for executing her late husband.
 Irony!
 Plus, she's black...and he's a racist.
 Double irony!
-Ways To Use Dramatic Irony:
+Ways to Use Dramatic Irony: